jackhwl/aws/Practitioner/3_Deployment_Migration_and AI/Readme.md

   - Exploring Kinesis Data Firehose
     - Capture, transform, and load data streams into AWS data stores to enable near real-time analytics with BI tools
     - Kinesis Data Streams: capture and store streaming video and data.
-    - Kinesis Data Firehose: captures, transforms, and loads data continuously into data stores.∂
+    - Kinesis Data Firehose: captures, transforms, and loads data continuously into data stores.
   - What is Amazon Athena?
     - A Service for querying data in S3
       - An interactive query service